2001 All-Ireland Senior Football Championship final

-The 2001 All-Ireland Senior Football Championship Final was the 114th All-Ireland Final and the deciding match of the 2001 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 2001 All-Ireland Senior Football Championship final was the 114th All-Ireland Final and the deciding match of the 2001 All-Ireland Senior Football Championship (SFC), an inter-county Gaelic football tournament for the top teams in Ireland.

 Galway defeated Meath.
 Neither side contested a final again until Galway's semi-final victory over Derry in 2022.

 Competition structure

 Each of the 32 traditional counties of Ireland is represented by a county side.
-Every county, except Kilkenny, participated in the 2001 All-Ireland Senior Football Championship.
+Every county, except Kilkenny, participated in the 2001 All-Ireland SFC.
 The "overseas county" of New York also participated, while London played no part in the competition due to the outbreak of Foot-and-mouth disease.
-Each county in Ireland is located in a province; for the purpose of the All-Ireland Senior Football Championship, London and New York are located in Connacht.
-The 2001 All-Ireland Senior Football Championship began with the four provincial championships – knock-out competitions between county sides in the same province.
-The four winners of these championships progressed automatically to the All-Ireland quarter-finals.
-The sides which did not win a provincial championship entered the All-Ireland qualifiers to determine which other four teams would play in the quarter-finals.
+Each county in Ireland is located in a province; for the purpose of the All-Ireland SFC, London and New York are located in Connacht.
+The 2001 All-Ireland SFC began with the four provincial championships – knock-out competitions between county sides in the same province.
+The four winners of these championships progressed automatically to the All-Ireland SFC quarter-finals.
+The sides which did not win a provincial championship entered the All-Ireland SFC qualifiers to determine which other four teams would play in the quarter-finals.
 New York, however, only competed in the provincial championship.